openshift/openshift-origin-design/web-console/knikubevirt/VMIs/VMIs.md

 ## UCs

 1. Debugging - If a user thinks that something isn’t right with the VMs and he wants to check what’s going on.
 When a VMI isn’t managed by a VM and it’s invisible in the UI but that VMI is actually still there because it’s impossible to delete VMIs (that’s a basic Kubernetes mechanism).
 This can happen by an orphan delete, or that a replica set isn’t used.

-User can delete VMs and orphan the underlying VMIs so that the VM will get deleted but the VMI will still be kept.
-2. Users can write controllers for VMIs if they need specific UCs which aren’t covered by VMs.
-F.e.
-Users would never see VMIs because they are not shown.
-3. If in K8s we create Pods via Deployment, then why not create VMI via VMs so the user will learn K8s via VMs?
-Why create a gap between virtualization and K8s?
-4. Upstream Kubernetes is popular because in VMI Replica set and machine controller implementation that is used to “spork(?)”
-Kubernetes clusters on top of CNV
-Bare metal machines installed with Kubernetes
-Users install Kubevirt for CNV
-On these VMs there are clusters that can be scaled up and down and they create the VMIs (and not the VMs)
+2. On Bare metal machines installed with Kubernetes or users who install Kubevirt for CNV - On these VMs there are clusters that can be scaled up and down and they create the VMIs (and not the VMs).

 ## 2 Types of personas